Medsia/GomelStateUniversity_Activities/README.md

 The ability to scale the application must be implemented, administration function, distribution of user roles.

-# Admin Login/Password - Administrator/QWErty123!
+# Admin Login - Administrator
+# Admin/Supervisors passwords - QWErty123!